Property Market During Coronavirus Questions And Answers

 - Terms of the lease

-- What services are connected to the property, and whether they’re private or not
+- What services are connected to the property?
+Are they private or not?

 Agents should conduct virtual viewings in the first instance, to avoid too many viewers going round the same property.
-Virtual viewings is a great way to conduct property viewings using new or more technology to enable prospective buyers to see everything about a property and ask questions while they’re unable to be there in person.
-We’ve developed a handy guide, which talks about some of the basics of a virtual viewing to help you prepare.
+Virtual viewing uses technology to allow prospective buyers to see everything and ask questions while they’re unable to be there in person.
+We’ve developed a handy guide, which talks about some of the basics of a virtual viewing, to help you prepare.

-If you are still interested in the property following a virtual viewing, we can arrange viewings in-person and we do so following our Stay Safe procedures in place.
+If you are still interested in the property following a virtual viewing, we can arrange viewings in-person and we do so following our Stay Safe procedures.

-New build show homes are allowed to open but with restrictions in place which consist of:-
+New build show homes are allowed to open but with restrictions in place which are:

 - Developers must clean the surfaces between viewings

-- Developers must ensure their sales team follow the safer working guidance at all times.
+- Developers must ensure their sales team follow safer working guidance at all times

-If I want a viewing to be carried out at my property, what safety precautions does the government advise that I take?
+If I want a viewing to be carried out at my property, what safety precautions do the government advise that I take?

-The government has issued guidance on viewings that need to take place in person, in the first instance, these should be done virtually but when needed viewings can be organized by appointment only.
-The guidance for sellers or landlords is as follows:-
+The government has issued guidance on viewings that take place in person.
+Viewings can be organised by appointment.
+The guidance for sellers or landlords is as follows:

-- All internal doors should be open prior to the viewing
+- All internal doors should be open before the viewing

 - Allow access to handwashing facilities and ideally separate towels/paper towels

-- Advise that you vacate the property whilst the viewing takes place to minimize contact with those not in your household.
+- Advise that you vacate the property whilst the viewing takes place to minimise contact with those not in your household

-- After the viewing, all surfaces such as door handles are cleaned and towels disposed of or washed that have been used for hand washing.
+- After the viewing, all surfaces such as door handles are cleaned, and towels that have been used for handwashing disposed of or washed

 Who can leave their house to view a property?

-As long as no-one in either household are experiencing coronavirus symptoms or are self-isolating, property viewings can take place.
+As long as no one in either household is experiencing coronavirus symptoms or is self-isolating, property viewings can take place.
 If someone is experiencing symptoms or self-isolating, the viewing must be delayed.
-It should also be noted that those that are shielding in the vulnerable group are asked to follow medical advice, and should avoid unnecessary contacts over this period.

 Have there been changes to mortgages?